Saudi Arabia–United Kingdom relations

+British Prime Minister Keir Starmer with Saudi Crown Prince Mohammed bin Salman in Riyadh, December 2024.

 According to the British government, the United Kingdom of Great Britain and Northern Ireland and the Kingdom of Saudi Arabia have long been close allies.
 Relations between the two countries date back to 1848, when Faisal bin Turki, ruler of the Second Saudi state, formally requested the support of the British Political Resident in Bushire for his representative in Trucial Oman.

 Saudi Arabia and the United Kingdom are strategic allies.
 There are more than 200 joint ventures between British and Saudi Companies, worth $17.5 billion, and some 30,000 British nationals are living and working in Saudi Arabia as well as nearly 100,000 Saudi nationals living in the UK.
 Saudi Arabia is the United Kingdom's primary trading partner in the Middle East and the United Kingdom is Saudi Arabia's closest European ally.

 History

-According to some sources from the Arab world, the founder of Saudi Arabia's radical state ideology, Wahhabism, Muhammad ibn Abd al-Wahhab, was a British agent.
 As early as 1865, the British signed a treaty with the Wahhabi House of Saud in order to gain influence in the heart of the Arabian Peninsula after the conquest of Bahrain.
 The following year, a friendship agreement was signed with the Saudis, establishing the British role as protector of the Wahhabis.
 After the second Saudi state was crushed, members of the Saud dynasty found refuge in British-controlled Kuwait.
 With British help, Ibn Saud conquered Riyadh in 1902 and established a third Saudi-Wahhabi state.

 During First World War, Ibn Saud signed the 1915 Treaty of Darin with the British government, thereby accepting the British protection.
 On 20 May 1927, the British government and the Kingdom of Nejd concluded the Treaty of Jeddah, a further agreement.
 The United Kingdom was among the first states that recognised the country in 1926 and had a diplomatic delegation in the country.
 Saudi Arabia opened its embassy in London in 1930, which was the country's second official foreign affairs body abroad and led by Hafiz Wahba.